 In the second quarter of 2011, the only department showing a notable increase in employment (on a FTE basis) was HM Revenue and Customs (720 headcount; 560 FTE).
 Excluding the loss of Census employees the largest decreases in employment were recorded by the Department for Work and Pensions (3,940 headcount; 3,880 FTE), Ministry of Justice (2,190 headcount; 2,150 FTE) and Ministry of Defence (1,410 headcount; 1,400 FTE).

 Table 9 (518.5 Kb Excel sheet) provides a more detailed breakdown of Civil Service employment by department.

 For the first time ONS has produced estimates of employment by Executive Non-Departmental Public Bodies (NDPBs).
 Employment in Executive NDPBs decreased by 3,080 compared with the previous quarter ( Table 10 (518.5 Kb Excel sheet) ).

 Basic Quality Information

 In 2005 the Office for National Statistics (ONS), in collaboration with other government departments and the devolved administrations implemented major improvements to public sector employment (PSE) estimates.
 Standard definitions for public sector employment across all departmental statistics were agreed and a single definitive set of quarterly PSE estimates introduced.
 A new Quarterly Public Sector Employment Survey (QPSES) was established.
 ONS publishes official PSE estimates each quarter, as National Statistics in the form of a Statistical Bulletin, approximately 11 weeks after the period to which they refer.

-A Summary Quality Report for Public Sector Employment can be found at:
+A Summary Quality Report for Public Sector Employment (115.9 Kb Pdf) can be found on the ONS website.